 - At last, you can apply the measure and calculate the Net Sales by adding the values to the visualization panel.

 DAX in Power BI allows the designer to create complex measures and improve the visualizations.
-The Applied DAX with Power BI has a variety of functions which can be used to execute DAX query in Power BI Desktop.
+The Applied DAX with Power BI has a variety of functions that can be used to execute DAX query in Power BI Desktop.
 You can find more information about the DAX functions in the official documentation of Power BI.